Jon Carson

 Jonathon Carson (born 1991) is a Canadian politician who was elected in the 2015 Alberta general election to the Legislative Assembly of Alberta representing the electoral district of Edmonton-Meadowlark.
 Jon was re-elected on April 16, 2019 as an MLA for Edmonton-West Henday.

 Personal life

 Carson is a trained Electrician, studied at Northern Alberta Institute of Technology, first attaining a diploma in radio and television broadcasting, then later returning for an electrical apprenticeship.

-After becoming MLA for Edmonton-Meadowlark, Carson briefly moved into a condo in Spruce Grove.
+After becoming MLA for Edmonton-Meadowlark, Carson moved into a condo in Spruce Grove.
 Carson was re-elected as an MLA for Edmonton-West Henday by a narrow margin over UCP candidate Nicole Williams in the 2019 Albertan general election.

 He was appointed to be the Official Opposition Critic on Service Alberta in May 2019.

-Carson announced he would not seek re-election in May 2022.
+In May 2022, Carson announced he would not seek re-election.
+He was succeeded by Brooks Arcand-Paul in the 2023 Alberta general election.